LukeSmithxyz/mutt-wizard/README.md

 sudo make install
 ```

+User of Arch-based distros can also install mutt-wizard from the AUR as [mutt-wizard-git](https://aur.archlinux.org/packages/mutt-wizard-git/).

 The mutt-wizard is run with the command `mw`.
 It also installs the `mailsync` command.
 Once everything is setup, you'll use `neomutt` to access your mail.

 - `mw add` -- add a new email account